 Studies indicate that they can help improve overall sleep quality and help people fall asleep faster.

 Alternatively, if you don’t want to take a full bath at night, simply bathing your feet in hot water can help you relax and improve sleep.

-Browse our collection of eco-friendly bath salts and sleep kits from small businesses to help you relax and sleep better at night.
+Browse our collection of relax and stress relief products from small businesses to help you to unwind and sleep better at night.